Temps and termites are on the rise. Schedule your free inspection today.

 The only rat species you are likely to find in your garden is the brown rat (Rattus norvegicus).
 There are several mouse and vole species in North America, and a small number of these can take advantage of food and lodging in gardens.
 However, their numbers are rarely high enough to cause much damage.

 The house mouse (Mus musculus), field vole or short-tailed vole (Microtus agrestis), and deer mouse (Peromyscus maniculatus) are most likely to be seen in gardens.
-In America, wild populations of the house mouse and field vole can periodically explode to plague proportions in rural areas after mild winters when they have little die-off.
+In America, wild populations of the house mouse and field vole can skyrocket in rural areas after mild winters when they have little die-off.
 These rural species are normally found in specific habitats:

 • House mouse: wooded areas, fields, croplands, yards

-• Deer mouse: old fence posts, tree hallows, log piles
+• Deer mouse: old fence posts, tree hallows hollows, log piles

 • Field vole: rough grassland